9001/copyparty/README.md

 * all volumes must exist / be available on startup; up2k (mtp especially) gets funky otherwise
 * cannot mount something at `/d1/d2/d3` unless `d2` exists inside `d1`
-* hiding the contents at url `/d1/d2/d3` using `-v :d1/d2/d3:cd2d` has the side-effect of creating databases (for files/tags) inside folders d1 and d2, and those databases take precedence over the main db at the top of the vfs - this means all files in d2 and below will be reindexed unless you already had a vfs entry at or below d2
 * probably more, pls let me know

 ## not my bugs